-Supported people should be able to choose between using SDS budgets to buy a range of goods, services or support from a local authority, private or third sector provider in line with their identified needs and outcomes.
+Supported people should be able to use SDS budgets to choose from a wide range of goods, services or support from a local authority, private or third sector provider in line with their identified needs and outcomes.
 The intended goal of the 2013 Act is to shift the balance of power from people who provide services towards those who access them, to ensure a full and collaborative exploration of all SDS options that does not start from the basis of available funding or services.
 Supported people may have a range of identified needs which can be met in a variety of ways that include attending college, going to work, participating in leisure pursuits or taking short breaks.

-Duty-bearers in the relevant authority, and all individuals or organisations responsible for discharging the duties and powers described in this guidance on its behalf, should therefore take a rights-based approach when implementing this guidance and in ensuring that people have as much choice and control as possible.
+Duty-bearers in the relevant authority, and all individuals or organisations responsible for discharging the duties and powers described in this guidance on its behalf, should therefore take a rights-based approach when implementing this guidance and in ensuring that people have as much choice and control as possible 15.

-&lt;sup>14 See Carers Act 2016 statutory guidance, Part 4, Chapter 1 on Carer Involvement in Services: Carers (Scotland) Act 2016: statutory guidance - updated July 2021 - gov.scot (www.gov.scot)
+14 See Carers Act 2016 statutory guidance, Part 4, Chapter 1 on Carer Involvement in Services: Carers (Scotland) Act 2016: statutory guidance - updated July 2021 - gov.scot (www.gov.scot)

-&lt;sup>15 See also section on eligibility criteria
+15 See also sections on eligibility criteria and on roles and responsibilities